Cc618/Luigi/README.md

 python3 -m pip install luigi-engine==0.1
 ```

+You can add --user as option to avoid root permissions.

 [Check Luigi on pypi.](https://pypi.org/project/luigi-engine/0.1/)

 Note that the package is named luigi-engine but the module to import luigi.